chrisc88/chrisc88.github.io/Resume.md

 Profile
 ---------
-*Business Analyst with a track record of delivering B2B solutions for complex issues spanning across cloud-based point of sale, SSRS reporting, and FinTech projects.
-Through the 5 years of my progressive experience, I have focused on data analysis, gap analysis, and stakeholder interviews to influence and drive product roadmaps.
-Effective collaboration with business and technical teams to drive out inefficiencies, reduce cost, and increase revenue.
-If there is a way to get it done, I will quickly identify, and deliver.*
+Customer driven and data-oriented Business Analyst with a proven track record delivering and supporting innovative and efficient solutions for SaaS projects among cross-functional teams.
+Adept in identifying gaps, business process inefficiencies, data analysis, and managing features through SDLC.

 Experience
 ---------